JapanLab Game Development

 Trust and Treachery - Samurai Mercenaries in Southeast Asia

-Despite their importance, these mercenaries have been largely forgotten.
+Despite their importance, Japanese mercenaries have been largely forgotten.
 Who were they?
 Why did they travel so far from their homes?
-Did they actually plot against their employers, as they were accused of in Ayutthaya and Amboina?
+Did they actually plot against their employers or were they falsely accused?
 This course explores what it means to be a mercenary, the nature of private violence in a globalizing world and the brief but bloody lives of these lost samurai.
-It will provide you with enough history to start developing a game to bring these forgotten figures to life.
+It will provide you with enough history to start developing the first video game designed to bring these forgotten figures to life.

 Stories exist to be retold, and to change in the retelling.
 From oral traditions to written text to animation and, some stories have been retold and reinvented across time.
 Japan is no exception.
 From the courtiers of the Tale of Genji and the warriors of the Tale of the Heike to Godzilla’s Tokyo, the Japanese canon is constantly being reinvented.
 This course will add video games to the conversation by adapting a canonical work of Japanese literature or film into an educational game.
 In doing so, teams will transform that work and face the challenges that have always faced adapters of stories—how do you take a classical story and make it matter today?